Ways to combat the grass is greener syndrome

 Leading Career Indicators

-If you can answer yes to most of the statements below, you can attract and keep great people.
-Research has shown these are the indicators of vital industries, professions and organizations.
-How do you stack up?
+If you can answer yes to most of the statements below, your chances of attracting and keeping great people are probably pretty good.
+Research has shown these are the indicators of vital industries, professions, and organizations.
+How does your company stack up?

 - Demonstrates high growth potential